RainPlus-Team/PenguinPlayer/CONTRIBUTING.md

 If you don't know how to create a pull request, you can create an issue instead of submitting a pull request.

 To do so, you need to navigate to the [Issues](https://github.com/M4TEC/PenguinPlayer/issues) page first.
-Then click on the `New issue` button, write your issue title and content.
+Then click on the `New issue` button, and write your issue title and content.

 Also, you need to make sure your title is simple and understandable.
-For example, you are experiencing some errors, your title should be `Errors found in ...`, not `I'm getting some errors, help!`.
+For example, if you are experiencing some errors, your title should be `Errors found in ...`, not `I'm getting some errors, help!`.

 After that, submit it, and we will check your issue. ;)